 Joshua then leads Israelite forces into battle with the Amalekites.
 Moses, Aaron and Hur watch the battle on a hill.
 When Moses’ arms are held in the air as if he is praising God, the Israelites win the battle.
 When his arms drop due to fatigue, the Israelites begin losing, so Aaron and Hur assist by holding up his arms until the battle is won and the Amalekites retreat.

 In searching for this location near a possible candidate for Mount Sinai, one would ideally find a distinct split rock is large enough and elevated enough for it to be visible to a large population stationed nearby.

 It is possible that the rock could not be found today, as it may have fallen or broken in such a was as to be indistinguishable.
 However, there is historical documentation that the Split Rock of Horeb was identifiable in the time of Josephus, a famous Jewish historian from the 1st century AD.

 In a published translation of Josephus’ works by William Whiston, the translator writes in a footnote:

-This account indicates that the Split Rock was still easily identifiable in the 1st century.
-The translator indicates that it is too big to have been moved or transported, so it is likely the authentic site.
+This account indicates that the Split Rock was still identifiable in the 18th century, and that Whitson knew the rock's exact location.
+The translator indicates that it is too big to have been moved or transported, so it is quite possible that this is an authentic account.